 K.COOK Korean BBQ is a favourite buffet place known for its value.
 Although its meat selection may not feature special cuts, it is enough to satisfy your BBQ craving.
 The buffet selection also includes your favourite Korean side dishes that pair well with grilled meat.
 Its location which is at the Orchard Gateway area is also a big plus, but fair warning: Majority of the seats are outdoors, so do reserve in advance to secure a table indoors. .

 For a traditional Korean experience with a modern twist, try Nanta Korean BBQ.
 Its a relatively new restaurant, opened by the same group behind K.Cook.
 Menu items on offer have a clear modern twist but does not lose traditional elements.
-One must-try dish is the Cheese Deng-galbi – spicy pork ribs with lots of mozzarella cheese on a hot plate, which can be shared amongst four people.
+One must-try dish is the Cheese Deng-Galbi – spicy pork ribs with lots of mozzarella cheese on a hot plate, which can be shared amongst four people.

 Price Range: $30-40 per person.

 Nanta BBQ is at #01-175/176/177 Goldhill Centre, 175 Thomson Road, Singapore 307624, tel: 6884 6884.

 This restaurant is a popular choice among young Singaporeans and expatriates.
 It shares the same building with one outlet of Ssikkek but it offers an a la carte menu instead of a buffet.
 However, like its sister restaurant, its value for money is the reason behind its popularity.

 Price Range: $25-45 per person.